Classical and quantum phases of the pyrochlore $S=1/2$ magnet with Heisenberg and Dzyaloshinskii-Moriya interactions

-Depending on the underlying states of a magnetic ion on which an effective spin is defined, it can transform differently under the application of lattice symmetries~\cite{Huang14}.
+Depending on the underlying states of a magnetic ion on which an effective spin is defined, the effective spin can transform differently under the application of lattice symmetries~\cite{Huang14}.
 One can consider the general case that the spins transform under the application of a lattice symmetry as $\bm{S}_{i} \rightarrow \bm{U} \bm{S}_{i}$.
 In a lattice Hamiltonian consisting of general bilinear spin interaction terms $\bm{S}_{i}^{T} \bm{M}_{ij} \bm{S}_{j}$, with $3\times3$ interaction matrices $\bm{M}_{ij}$, the spin transformation associated with a lattice symmetry can also be recast as a transformation of the interaction matrices.
 A term with an antisymmetric $\bm{M}_{ij}$ can be written in the form of the DM interaction term in Eq.~\eqref{eq:hamiltonian}.
 Lattice symmetries then transform the DM vector $\bm{D}_{ij}$, restricting the allowed DMI.
 That is, for a DMI to be non-vanishing, the antisymmetric form of the DM interaction requires that the center of the corresponding bond is not a center of lattice inversion symmetry~\cite{Moriya60}.

-In the pyrochlore lattice, we can transform each of the six nearest-neighbor bonds, inequivalent by pure lattice translation symmetries, onto each other by applying lattice symmetries of a $C_3$ rotation about the $[1 1 1]$ axis and inversion symmetry.
-Consequently, and as stated above, the DMI of each nearest-neighbor bond is uniquely specified after specifying it for one single bond.
-As we assume the spin to transform as a magnetic dipole, it is invariant under inversion and the $C_3$ rotation permutes spin components cyclically.
+In the pyrochlore lattice, we can transform each of the twelve nearest-neighbor bonds, inequivalent by pure lattice translation symmetries, onto each other by applying lattice symmetries of a C3 rotation about the [111] axis, C2 symmetry about the [001] axis, and inversion symmetry.
+Consequently, and as stated above, the DMI of each nearest-neighbor bond is uniquely identified after specifying it for one single bond.
+As we assume the spin to transform as a magnetic dipole, it is invariant under inversion whereas the $C_3$ rotation permutes spin components cyclically.

-Employing the inversion and $C_2$ rotation symmetry about the $[0 \bar 1 1]$ axis passing through the origin in Fig.~\ref{fig:pcLattice} maps the $01$-bond onto itself.
+By employing the inversion and $C_2$ rotation symmetry about the $[0 \bar 1 1]$ axis passing through the origin in Fig.~\ref{fig:pcLattice}, one finds that the $01$-bond maps onto itself.
 The spin components $S_y$ and $S_z$ permute under this operation.
 Restricting to antisymmetric bilinear interactions that are invariant under such a permutation, the DM vector orientation on this bond is fixed as $\bm{D}_{01} = D(0,-1,1)$ with the magnitude and sign of $D$ unconstrained.